jkubath/MS2-Noise-Reduction/README.md

 Description: software to generate MS2 spectrum data.
 Source: https://github.com/pcdslab/MaSS-Simulator

-Dir: MNIST_data
-Description: Image data downloaded when running noise_reduction_tutorial.py.
-Images are hand written numbers 0 to 9.

-Dir: small_data
+Dir: small_data_1000
   Description: Folder containing input, validation, and test MS2 data for noise_reduction_ms2.py.
 This data was generated with the MaSS-Simulator software.
     no_noise: Files without the added noise peaks
     binned: Files output from protein.py that have the generated MS2 data binned.
 The m/z values are binned to integer values instead of float values.

-Dir: big_data
+Dir: small_data_5000
-  Description: Folder containing the same information as small_output, but the size of the data was started at 5000 peptides.
+  Description: Folder containing the same information as small_data_1000, but the size of the data was started at 5000 peptides.
 This data was then split randomly into train, validation, and test data sets.

 General Outline: